 Archive access tier

-Example usage scenarios for the archive storage tier include:
+Example usage scenarios for the archive access tier include:

 - Long-term backup, secondary backup, and archival datasets

-Blobs in all three storage tiers can co-exist within the same account.
-Any blob that does not have an explicitly assigned tier infers the tier from the account access tier setting.
-If the access tier is inferred from the account, you see the Access Tier Inferred blob property set to "true", and the blob Access Tier blob property matches the account tier.
-In the Azure portal, the access tier inferred property is displayed with the blob access tier (for example, Hot (inferred) or Cool (inferred)).
+Blobs in all three access tiers can coexist within the same account.
+Any blob that doesn't have an explicitly assigned tier infers the tier from the account access tier setting.
+If the access tier comes from the account, you see the Access Tier Inferred blob property set to "true", and the Access Tier blob property matches the account tier.
+In the Azure portal, the access tier inferred property is displayed with the blob access tier as Hot (inferred) or Cool (inferred).